Cultural Resource Surveys

 San Francisco (2009)

-Working again for the City and County of San Francisco, the survey was undertaken as part of ongoing planning activity in the area under the aegis of the Eastern Neighborhoods Program.
+Working again for the City and County of San Francisco, we conducted the survey as part of ongoing planning activity in the area under the aegis of the Eastern Neighborhoods Program.
 The survey area includes sections of the Northeast Mission and northern Potrero/Showplace Square planning areas encompassing roughly 600 industrial and commercial properties, most of which were constructed between 1893 and 1955.

 In addition to preparing a historic context statement and DPR 523 A (Primary) forms for all properties within the survey area, we identified and documented four historic districts within the survey area, comprising three whose significance stems from industrial employment in San Francisco and one whose significance is based on architectural significance as San Francisco’s most important concentration of heavy timber-frame brick warehouses and factories.